-Sound is distributed in a way which implies it’s coming from the body of the instrument.
-Access the Yamaha’s Smart Pianist app to find a host of interactive features.
-Ultimately, this is a stunning piano and for experienced pianists, you can’t get much better than the YDP-184.
+Sound is distributed in a way that implies it’s coming from the body of the instrument.
+Access Yamaha’s Smart Pianist app to find a host of interactive features.
+Ultimately, this is a stunning piano, and for experienced pianists, you can’t get much better than the YDP-184.

 One for all the family: